dlouk/DALI/README.txt

 Regarding the mathematical background of the algorithm implemented in DALI, we suggest the following papers:
-- "Dimension-Adaptive Tensor-Product Quadrature", T. Gerstner and M. Griebel, Computing, 2003
+- "Dimension-Adaptive Tensor-Product Quadrature", Gerstner and Griebel, Computing, 2003
 - "High-Dimensional Adaptive Sparse Polynomial Interpolation and Applications to Parametric PDEs", Chkifa, Cohen, and Schwab, Found.
 Comput.
 Math., 2014